Cynthia Klestinec

 - Renaissance anatomy and dissection

-- The history of medical specialties and medical professions, including surgery
+- The history of medical professions, including surgery

 - The Scientific Revolution